-Are you intending to purchase a property with your spouse, a family member or a friend?
-Before committing yourself and putting money into the house, you’ve got to think through carefully with your fellow co-owners and decide wisely on the manner of holding – joint tenancy or tenancy-in-common?
-This decision is of utmost importance because your choice today could make or break certain decisions that you need to make tomorrow.
-Read on to find out.
+Looking to buy a property with your spouse, a family member or a friend?
+Before committing yourself and putting money into the house, you’ve got to think carefully with your fellow co-buyers and decide wisely on the Manner of Holding.
+Manner of Holding refers to how your ownership of a property is registered on title.
+There are two key ownership options: 1) joint tenancy and 2) tenancy-in-common.

-Under a joint tenancy, all the owners have an equal interest in the property – which also means that all of them have equal rights.
-No single owner can call the shots with regards to any issues on the subject of the property, including the sale of it.
-This is regardless of which owner is making the bigger financial contribution.
+Under a joint tenancy, all the owners have an equal interest and rights in the property.
+No single owner can call the shots concerning any issues on the subject of the property (including the sale of it).
+This is regardless of who is making a more substantial financial contribution.

-There is also a right of survivorship.
-Upon the demise of any owner, regardless of whether or not he has a will, his share of the property would automatically be transferred to the other co-owners.
+There’s also a right of survivorship.
+Upon the demise of any owner, regardless of whether they have a will, their share of the property would automatically be transferred to the other co-owners.

-For example, if Person A, Person B and Person C own a property that is under joint tenancy, in the unfortunate event of Person A’s demise, his share of the property will automatically be given to Persons B and C.
+For example, Person A, Person B and Person C own a property under joint tenancy.
+In the unfortunate event of Person A’s demise, their share of the property will automatically be given to Persons B and C.

-There is no right of survivorship.
-Upon the demise of any owner, his share of the property would automatically be assigned according to his will.
-Otherwise, it would be transferred to the beneficiaries in accordance with the Intestate Succession Act.
+For tenancy-in-common, there’s no right of survivorship.
+Upon the demise of any owner, their share of the property would automatically be assigned according to their will.
+Otherwise, it would be transferred to the beneficiaries following the Intestate Succession Act.

-For example, if Person A (50%), Person B (30%) and Person C (20%) own a property that is under tenancy-in-common, in the unfortunate event of Person A’s demise, his 50% share of the property will automatically be assigned according to his will, or according to the provisions of the Intestate Succession Act.
+For example, Person A (50%), Person B (30%) and Person C (20%) own a property that is under tenancy-in-common.
+In the unfortunate event of Person A’s demise, their share of 50% will automatically be assigned according to their will, or the Intestate Succession Act’s provisions.

 Which ownership option should you choose?

-Does the manner of holding affect your mortgage loan approval?
+Does the Manner of Holding affect your home loan approval?

 No, it does not.
-With regard to your mortgage loan, only TDSR and MSR are essential in determining your loan eligibility.
+Only TDSR and MSR are essential in determining your home loan eligibility.

-The Total Debt Servicing Ratio (TDSR) restricts the amount an individual can borrow to finance his property loan to 60% of his gross monthly income, taking into account the individual’s other financial commitments.
-These commitments include but are not limited to personal loans, car loans, study loans, equity loans and credit card bills.
-TDSR is applicable to all properties.
+Total Debt Servicing Ratio (TDSR) restricts the amount you can borrow to finance your property loan to 60% of your gross monthly income.
+Your financial commitments will also be taken into account.
+These commitments include personal loans, car loans, study loans, equity loans and credit card bills.

-The Mortgage Servicing Ratio (MSR) limits the amount an individual can spend on his mortgage repayments to 30% of his gross monthly income.
-MSR is only applicable to HDB flats and Executive Condominiums (ECs) directly purchased from the developer.
+Mortgage Servicing Ratio (MSR) limits the amount you can spend on your mortgage repayments to 30% of your gross monthly income.
+MSR is only applicable to HDB flats and Executive Condominiums (ECs), directly purchased from the developer.